 - Will be available/submitted online, via the MyLab and Mastering platform. - To gain access to these assignments, simply click the "Access Pearson" tab on the left side-bar on this course's Canvas page. - Each chapter will have one (1) homework assignment. - Each homework assignment weight 3% of overall grade or 30 points.
-It includes 30 multiple choice questions, some of questions consist of two parts and allow partial credit for each part. - Since the homework assignments are online, they are open-book and open-notes.
-However, a full understanding of the material will be needed to answer all the questions.
+It includes 30 questions, some of them consist of two or more parts and allow partial credit for each part.

-- You will have three (3) attempts for each question to complete the homework assignment. - Students will have an unlimited amount of time to answer all of the questions once the assignment is opened in MyLab Economics.
-Please be sure to save and submit the assignment once you have completed it. - You will have one (1) week to submit a chapter's homework assignment during the chapter is assigned for self-learning. - Homework will typically be due on Sunday nights, at 11:59PM. - There will likely be at least one (1) homework due every week, except the exam weeks. - Late submissions will be accepted, and will be graded with a late submission penalty of 5% daily. - The due dates for assignments will only be extended without penalty in the event of technical difficulties on the MyLab Economics system.
-If such issues arise, please promptly submit a screenshot of the error and gather as much supporting evidence as possible.
-Send an email to both technical support and to instructor detailing the problem.
-If the issue is attributed to MyLab Economics, the due date will be extended.
-Failure to adhere to these steps will result in no extension being granted. - Homework assignments not only constitute a substantial component of your overall grade but also serve as necessary study tools for upcoming exams.
+- Since the homework assignments are online, they are open-book and open-notes.
+However, a full understanding of the material will be needed to answer all the questions. - You will have three (3) attempts for each question to complete the homework assignment. - You will have an unlimited amount of time to answer all of the questions once the assignment is opened in MyLab Economics.
+Please remember to save and submit the assignment once you have completed it. - You will have one (1) week to submit a chapter's homework assignment during the chapter is assigned for self-learning. - Homework will typically be due on Sunday nights, at 11:59PM, except the last week. - Late submissions will be accepted, and will be graded with a late submission penalty of 5% daily. - If you have any issues with the MyLab Economics system, please email technical support right away with a description of the problem.
+Homework assignments has 5% dayly late submission penalty, so check early for any issues and allow technical support to resolve them before the due date.
+Start your assignments early in the week so you have time to fix any problems before the due date. - Homework assignments not only constitute a substantial component of your overall grade but also serve as necessary study tools for upcoming exams.
 Make sure to leverage these assignments to your advantage.

-Feedback Questionnaires (1% of overall grade)
+Extra Credit Feedback Questionnaires (1% of extra credit)

-- Will be available/submitted online under the quizzes section on Canvas. - Each feedback assignment weight 0.5% of overall grade or 5 points.
-It includes 5 questions; some of questions multiple choice, others require short answer.
+• Will be available/submitted online under the guizzes section on Canvas.

-- Students will have an unlimited amount of time to answer 5 questions.
-Please be sure to save and submit the assignment once you have completed it. - questionnaire will be available for two (2) weeks since it was assigned. - Feedback Questionnaire will typically be due on Sunday nights, at 11:59PM. - There will be two (2) feedback assignments: Mid-Term and End-of-Term Feedback Questionnaires - No late submission allowed. - These feedback assignments play a crucial role by informing adjustments in the course to better meet students' unique learning requirements.
+- Each feedback assignment weight 0.5% extra credit or 5 points.
+It includes 5 questions; some of questions multiple choice, others require short answer. - Students will have an unlimited amount of time to answer 5 questions.
+Please be sure to save and submit the assignment once you have completed it. - There will be two (2) feedback assignments: Mid-Term and End-of-Term Feedback Questionnaires - End-of-Term Feedback Questionnaire and Mid-Term Feedback Questionnaire will be available for one week since they were assigned. - No late submission allowed. - These feedback assignments play a crucial role by informing adjustments in the course to better meet students' unique learning requirements.
 Embrace these opportunities for growth and refinement.

-Extra Credit Assignments (additional 13% to overall grade)
+Extra Credit Discussion Assignments (14% of extra credit)